cgruver/mariadb-galera-okd/docs/pages/OpenShiftDeploy.md

                     storage: 50Gi
                 accessModes:
                   - ReadWriteOnce
+          ...

 1. Using pre-configured PersistentVolumes associated with a non-provisioning storage class:

     Use this method in conjunction with the file: `galera-iscsi-volumes` which must be modified to match your storage configuration.
 The example provided create a new storage class, `mariadb-sc`, and configures iSCSI attached persistent volumes.
+I use a QNAP NAS-Book [TBS-453DX](https://www.qnap.com/en-us/product/tbs-453dx) to provide iSCSI luns to my home lab.
+It requires manual configuration, but teaches you a lot about storage management.

+          ...
           volumeClaimTemplates:
             - metadata:
                 name: data